Proposal-assumption check · §25D status

 How this check thinks.

 The Residential Clean Energy Credit (§25D) applies to qualified residential clean energy property — solar electric, solar water heating, small wind, geothermal heat pumps, battery storage ≥3 kWh, fuel cells — installed at the homeowner's residence (main home or second home for most categories).
-The IRS-controlling date is the year the system is placed in service, which the Form 5695 (2025) instructions define as the year installation is complete.
+The IRS-controlling date is the year the system is placed in service, which the Form 5695 (2025) instructions define as the year installation is complete — not contract date, deposit date, or permit-pull date.

 Window: 2022 through Dec 31, 2025.
 The credit is 30%of qualified costs.
-It's non-refundable (you need tax liability to claim it) but carries forward indefinitely.
+It's nonrefundable (you need federal tax liability to claim it) but carries forward indefinitely.

 Calculator FAQ